-Credit-Relevant ESG Derivation Over all ESG Scale Hamburgische Investitions- und Foerderbank has 5 ESG potential rating drivers key driver 0 issues 5 + Hamburgische Investitions- und Foerderbank has exposure to compliance risks including fair lending practices, mis-selling, repossession/foreclosure practices, consumer data protection (data security) but this has very low impact on the rating. driver 0 issues Governance is minimally relevant to the rating and is not currently a driver. diver 0 issues 4 potential driver 5 issues 3 not a rating driver 4 issues 2 not a realing driver 5 issues 1
+Credit-Relevant ESG Derivation Over all ESG Scale Hamburgische Investitions- und Foerderbank has 5 ESG potential rating drivers kev driver 0 issues 5 Hamburgische Investitions- und Foerderbank has exposure to compliance risks including fair lending practices, mis-selling, repossession/foreclosure practices, consumer data protection (data security) but this has very low impact on the rating. , cata security) but this has very low incorporation in a distribution of the catalogue of th driver 0 issues 4 Covernance is minimally relevant to the rading and is not carriedly a direct. $\vdash$ potential driver 5 issues 3 4 issues 2 not a rating driver